 - Water deeply once a week, saturating the soil to a depth of approximately six inches

-- Lawns should be aerated early in the summer, prior to fertilizer application
+- Aerate in early summer, prior to fertilizer application

 - Apply pre-emergent herbicides for spring and summer weeds after the threat of winter injury

 - Broadleaf weeds may be controlled with post-emergence applications and always follow label directions

 - Do not exceed more than two to three applications of herbicide per year